Mutual Fund Research Tools

 Morningstar offers a widely used free screener for mutual funds, but Premium subscribers get access to a more advanced fund screening tool.
 With this tool, you have much more flexibility to build a custom screen one parameter at a time.
 You can choose from virtually any measurable factor about a mutual fund and add conditionals to determine what makes it through your screen.

 Even better, the displayed results in the Premium fund screener are customizable.
-You can add nearly 100 different columns to the results table, making it significantly easier to sort data based on the criteria that matter to you.
+You can add nearly 100 different columns to the results table, making it significantly easier to filter mutual funds based on the criteria that matter to you.
 However, note that you cannot easily export the results to Excel for further investigation.

 Another useful feature for discovering new mutual funds is the similar funds tool.
 With this tool, you can enter a mutual fund and Morningstar will return a list of funds that are similar in performance, portfolio allocation, and load.
 This is a useful tool for mutual fund investors looking to diversify, although it may not see enough use to warrant a Premium subscription on its own.

 The cost analyzer is another useful tool for comparing mutual funds, although it’s not clear why this tool is limited to Premium members since similar free analyzers are available online.
 The cost analyzer allows you to enter multiple mutual funds and it returns information about how much they will cost based on a given starting investment and recurring investments.